ZiningZhu/Interpretable-NLP/index.md

 0. **Introduction**
     *Why should we care about interpretable NLP?*
-    - Want to build NLP systems with better performances
+    - We want to build NLP systems with better performance.
       - Understand the blackbox systems, empirically and theoretically
       - Leverage language as a resource: which linguistic knowledge do the systems have?
-    - Want to build NLP systems that deploy well in the society
+    - We want to build NLP systems that deploy well in the society.
       - Early experiment e.g., the HitchBot project (2013-2015): dealing with real people is hard.
       - Fairness, accountability, and trustworthiness (FAccT).
 E.g., [On the danger of stochastic parrots](https://www.technologyreview.com/2020/12/04/1013294/google-ai-ethics-research-paper-forced-out-timnit-gebru/)
       - SoTA, even commercial models are far from perfect yet, according to [Checklist](https://www.aclweb.org/anthology/2020.acl-main.442/)
-      - Want to make the "goodness" criteria more useful: ["Utility is in the users' eyes"](https://www.aclweb.org/anthology/2020.emnlp-main.393/)
+      - Develop more useful "goodness" criteria: ["Utility is in the users' eyes"](https://www.aclweb.org/anthology/2020.emnlp-main.393/)

     *What do interpretable NLP researches include?*
     - Mainly about the ACL/EMNLP/NAACL track "Interpretability and analysis of NLP models"